Threat Hunting with MITRE’s ATT&CK Framework Part 2 – Advanced Use Cases

 - Tor traffic/domains

 This concludes our second installment of Threat Hunting with MITRE’S ATT&CK framework.
 I hope this was helpful in demonstrating how to at least begin leveraging the framework for threat hunting purposes and some of the key areas to focus on right out the gate.
-For our third and final chapter, I'll be exploring the higher fidelity phases that will often lead to the identification of a compromise.
+For our third and final chapter - Part 3 - I'll be exploring the higher fidelity phases that will often lead to the identification of a compromise.